Latest telecoms and pay TV complaints revealed

 The total volume of telecoms and pay TV complaints made to Ofcom increased slightly in Q1 2014.
-Complaints were marginally higher quarter on quarter across landline, broadband and mobile pay-as-you-go services.
-Complaints in the mobile pay-monthly and pay TV sectors remained at the same level as in Q4 2013.

 The report now presents pay-monthly mobile phone complaints against Orange, T-Mobile and 4GEE in a combined form - as 'EE'.
 This reflects that EE has started to consolidate the three brands following the merger of Orange and T-Mobile.

 Since Q4 2014, as part of its brand consolidation, EE has integrated its online and high street presence and unified the consumer experience in terms of network access and customer service operations.

 Claudio Pollack, Director of Ofcom's Consumer Group said: "Publishing complaints data is a key part of our work to provide useful comparative information for consumers, and drive improvements in quality of service across the communications sector.

 "The report highlights the performance of providers relative to each other.
 This is valuable information that consumers may wish to consider alongside other factors such as price and availability, for example, when choosing a provider".